 After a head-on collision, it is essential to determine who is at fault for the crash.
 Establishing liability is the first step toward recovering compensation.
 In some cases, proving who is to blame is simple.
 However, more often than not, it can be quite challenging, with a number of parties potentially holding a level of fault.

 Many factors must be considered when attempting to determine who is responsible for an accident.
-Fortunately, an experienced head-on collision attorney will be able to help you sort through all of these factors and potentially liable parties to prove liability.
+Fortunately, an experienced Tallahassee personal injury lawyer will be able to help you sort through all of these factors and potentially liable parties to prove liability.
 Once liability has been established, you will be able to move forward with pursuing compensation.

 Make Sure to File the Paperwork for Your Head-On Collision Lawsuit Before Time Runs Out